RixGem/ProgressPath/README.md

 - Confirm variables are set for the correct environment (Production/Preview/Development)
 - Redeploy after adding/updating environment variables
 - Check for typos in variable names
+- Try using alternative variable names (see compatibility section)

 #### Database Connection Errors
 - Verify Supabase credentials are correct